We are separate so that we may find unity.

 It is no coincidence that the Torah also has exactly 600,000 letters when we count both the black letters and the white letters.
 The black are the letters we see, while the white, the inverse space between the black, are the letters we don't see.
 If just a single black or white letter is missing, it invalidates the entire Torah.
 What is the Torah trying to teach us?

 We are all a part of the divine force known as the creative Light.
 We may seem fragmented, yet we are all connected at the core.
 Just as each letter in the Torah has a purpose, so too does each person.
 And that purpose is to help each other.
 For it is only through our combined strengths – the union of all our sparks – that we make up the sum of the whole.
 This is why mutual respect and human dignity for all peoples, even those whose ways are different from our own, is so important.
 We are meant to be different; we are meant to be varied, and yet to act as One.

 This is a powerful week to practice unity.
 This doesn’t mean that we need to become best buddies with everyone.
 We don’t need to all hold hands and sing kumbaya.
 We just need to be cognizant of each other’s worth, of the value in each spark that is unique unto itself.
 We all have people who push our buttons – maybe we don’t even know why, something about them just annoys us, right?
 Well, this is a good week to do something nice for those individuals.
-Invite them for coffee, or help them with work.
-Leave something special on their desk anonymously.
+Send them an email with words of encouragement or a virtual gift certificate.
 These may seem like small things, yet it is within the small kindnesses that we build bridges where once there were walls.
 This is how we become more united, more inspired, and inch closer every day to a world more at peace.